dereksonderegger/444/docs/06_FlowControl.md

 ```

-If we have two (or more) vectors of of logical values, we can do two *pairwise* operations.
+If we have two (or more) vectors of logical values, we can do two *pairwise* operations.
 The "and" operator `&` will result in a TRUE value if all elements are TRUE.
 The "or" operator will result in a TRUE value if either the left hand side or right hand side is TRUE.

 ```r
 df %>% mutate(C = A>=0,  D = A<=5) %>%